 Figure 6: The Profit Maximizing Problem Facing a Company that Possesses Some Pricing Power

-Network companies possess pricing power, which is the first step in explaing their impressive profitability.
+Network companies possess pricing power, which is the first step in explaining their impressive profitability.

 We now extend this basic framework by examining what happens when the Digital Age allows firms to dramatically lower their marginal cost curve.
 Before doing this, it is important to stress that lower marginal costs do not mean zero.
 No company, even in the Digital Age, is able to scale its business meaningfully without incurring some additional expenses.
 For example, Amazon needs to build more warehouses, Netflix needs to produce more content, and even Facebook must now hire thousands of content moderators.
 There is no such thing as a purely digital platform with zero marginal costs, at least not yet.